Tecla/FarmProjection/README.md

 ## What It Doesn't Do

-There are numerous areas missing from the projections at this point; this is fairly dairy-centric at the moment (with default for a raw milk dairy).
+There are some areas missing from the projections at this point; this is fairly dairy-centric at the moment (with default for a raw milk dairy).
 Various aspects not taken into account yet:

 * *(planned)* Kill, butchery, and meat shop costs and income
 * *(planned)* Culinary water / well cost
 * *(planned)* Irrigation water cost
 * *(planned)* Fuel and transportation cost
 * *(planned)* Grain and garden operational costs and income
+* *(planned)* Milk testing fees and equipment
+* *(planned)* Heating and cooling costs and equipment
+* *(planned)* Backup generators for heating and cooling equipment
 * Land cost
 * Home and other personal costs (e.g. this is not for personal budgeting!)

 We may add computational workflows and make available inputs for these types of costs in future development.
-There are bound to be more areas needing attention; your feedback is appreciated.
+There are bound to be more areas needing attention; your feedback on which areas are important to you is appreciated.

 ## Reports